2008 Stanley Cup playoffs: (4) New Jersey Devils vs. (5) New York Rangers

 The New Jersey Devils entered the playoffs as the fourth seed in the Eastern Conference with 99 points.
 New York qualified as the fifth seed earning 97 points during the regular season.
 This was the fifth playoff meeting between these two teams, with the Rangers winning three of the four previous series.
 They last met in the 2006 Eastern Conference quarterfinals where New Jersey won in four games.
 New York won seven of the eight games during this year's regular season series.

 The Rangers defeated the Devils in five games.
-Scott Gomez had three assists in game one as the Rangers won 4–1.
+Scott Gomez had three assists in game one against his former team as the Rangers won 4–1.
 New York scored twice in 23 seconds to break a scoreless tie in the third period of game two and Henrik Lundqvist allowed one goal against for the second consecutive game as the Rangers took a 2–0 series lead.
 During the second period of game three while on a two-man advantage, the Rangers' Sean Avery tried to screen New Jersey goaltender Martin Brodeur by waving his hands and stick while facing Brodeur.
 Devils forward John Madden ended the game at 6:01 of the first overtime in a 4–3 New Jersey victory.
 After the game the NHL issued an interpretation of the League's rules, stating that an unsportsmanlike conduct minor penalty would be called on actions such as the one used by Avery.
 Marc Staal broke a 3–3 tie for the Rangers late in third period of game four as New York took a 3–1 series lead.
 Rangers forward Jaromir Jagr had a goal and two assists as New York finished off the Devils in game five with a 5–3 win.